 In addition, trying to bore through hardwoods can damage the tool over time.
 In general, it is best to stick with softwoods when using the spade bit.

 Alternatively, you can use the Forstner bit on both softwoods and hardwoods.
 With harder types of wood, however, you will want to watch the speed—make sure to keep it low to prevent overworking the tool.

 The hole saw, on the other hand, has a bit more range; most of them are also wood-only, but you can purchase hole saws for metal and masonry as well.
 They can also cut through both hardwood and softwood with relative ease.

-The quickest of the three options is the spade bit, but as mentioned earlier, that comes with the downside of splintered edges.
+The quickest of the options for cutting holes is the spade bit, but as mentioned earlier, that comes with the downside of splintered edges.

 The slowest option is the Forstner bit; however, if you want the neat results that come with this tool, the small amount of extra time will be worth it.